APLMOOC/APLMOOC/docs/course/ch5/part2.md

 └────┴────┴───────────┘
 ```

+## Accessing elements of deeper arrays

-To access elements in the POSTS array,
+To access elements in the `POSTS` array,

 ```apl
      POSTS ← ↑ post1 post2